-To modify a failure policy with the Cluster Manager GUI, perform the following procedure:
+To modify a failover policy with the Cluster Manager GUI, perform the following procedure:

-- 1. Select FailSafe Manager on the FailSafe Toolchest. - 2.
-On the left side of the display, click on the "Failover Policies & Resource Groups" category. - 3.
+- 1. Select FailSafe Manager on the FailSafe Toolchest. - On the left side of the display, click on the "Failover Policies and Resource Groups" category. - 3.
 On the right side of the display click on the "Modify a Resource Group Definition" task link to launch the task. - 4.
 Enter the selected inputs. - 5.
 Click on "OK" at the bottom of the screen to complete the task, or click on "Cancel" to cancel.

-To add or delete resources to a resource group definition with the Cluster Manager GUI, perform the following procedure:
+To delete a failover policy with the Cluster Manager GUI, perform the following procedure:

-- 1. Select FailSafe Manager on the FailSafe Toolchest. - On the left side of the display, click on the "Failover Policies & Resource Groups" category. - 3.
-On the right side of the display click on the "Add/Remove Resources in Resource Group" task link to launch the task. - 4.
-Enter the selected inputs. - Click on "OK" at the bottom of the screen to complete the task, or click on "Cancel" to cancel.
+- 1. Select FailSafe Manager on the FailSafe Toolchest. - On the left side of the display, click on the "Failover Policies and Resource Groups" category. - 3.
+On the right side of the display click on the "Delete a Resource Group" task link to launch the task. - 4.
+Enter the selected inputs. - 5.
+Click on "OK" at the bottom of the screen to complete the task, or click on "Cancel" to cancel.